Please browse through our most frequently asked questions below:

 Can you help me privately with my art project?

 I am an Art teacher.
 Can you provide some advice?

-Unfortunately, as above, the Student Art Guide is unable to offer professional development for teachers (however this is something we may look at for the future!), as it is more efficient to use our time producing free resources and articles that can help large numbers of people at one time.
+Unfortunately, as above, the Student Art Guide is unable to offer professional development for teachers, as it is more efficient to use our time producing free resources and articles that can help large numbers of people at one time.
 If you would like us to write an article about something that hasn’t been addressed yet, please use our contact page and select the ‘suggestion for an article topic‘ option.
 We have also started a Facebook Group for High School Art teachers.
 We would love to have you join!

 Can I print your resources and use them in my high school Art class?